-One crucial thing to bear in mind is that a 'dead' social media account equates to not having one at all.
+One crucial thing to bear in mind is that a ‘dead’ social media account equates to not having one at all.
 There is no good reason for creating a Facebook page for your business if you are not able to remain active on it.
 Therefore, in order to maintain your presence on Facebook, you will need to share interesting content.
 However, maintaining a presence is time-consuming work that can feel like a Herculean effort.
 There is good news.
-There are numerous tools available on the market to make your social media sharing easy and effective.
+There are numerous free facebook marketing tools available on the market to make your social media sharing easy and effective.

 A word of caution: one of the biggest drawbacks of such tools is that it has the potential to mess up your brand page with their own branding.
 Let me share with an example of Hootsuite.

-As shown in above example, if you are using automation tool like Hootsuite and shared something on Facebook page or profile then it shows “Published by Hootsuite” with your post.
+As shown in above example, if you are using an automation tool like Hootsuite and shared something on Facebook page or profile then it shows “Published by Hootsuite” with your post.
 Though it looks small thing, it makes the following impression to your fans and followers.

 Why Promote Someone Else?